ipitio/bronte/README.md

 ### Framework

+`Bronte` views a model not as layers, but a trainer of layers, whose preprocessing and evaluation are task-specific.
+Like with `Pytorch Lightning`, this abstracts away training and allows for a clean separation of concerns, making it easy to modify, add, and experiment with different tasks and architectures.
+If you'd like to add a new task or architecture, you can do so by creating a new class in the appropriate module and adding it in `main`.

-The framework is designed to be modular and extensible.
-It is based on `PyTorch` and contains the following modules:
+It is composed of the following modules:

+- `main`: Factory
+- `arch`: Architecture
+- `task`: Preprocessing and Evaluation
+- Trainer:
+  - `base`: Training
   - `data`: Datasets
   - `loss`: Loss calculations
-- `tune`: Tuner class
+  - `tune`: Hyperparameter tuner
-- `core`: Model components: base, task, arch
-- `main`: Model factory

-The `Bronte` takes a dictionary of parameters, including task and arch, and creates a model.
+`Bronte` takes a dictionary of options, including the names of a task and an arch, and creates a model.
 When data is passed to `Bronte`, it splits it into features X and target(s) y, and passes these to the model's `fit` method, which then initializes the layers, optimizer, scheduler, criterion, scaler, datasets, and dataloaders, and starts training.

-If you'd like to add a new task or arch, you can do so by creating a new class in the appropriate module.
+Please look at the notebook for a list of all the options (under Deep Learning > Options).

+    trainer = Bronte(task | arch)
+    trainer.fit(X, y)
+    y_new = trainer.predict(X_new)

 > #### Note
 >